peeriq/data-engineering-challenge/README.md

     d.
 If `credit score` is less than 700 filter out those records.

+2.
-2. We want to run this program on an AWS EMR cluster, so write a program that spins up a cluster.
+Option A: Configure this program to spin up on an AWS EMR cluster.
 You can refer to this article how to run a program on AWS. https://aws.amazon.com/emr/getting-started/

+Option B: Containerize your application using a platform such as Docker (https://docs.docker.com/).
+Extra credit if the containers can be scaled to run multiple applications at once.

 ## Writing Clean, Scalable, and Well-tested Code